 This means they are capable of processing billions of information packets per second and accomplishing complex calculations that are at this moment pioneering advances in science and medicine.
 Your computing power will depend on the type of processor you have.

 RAM (Random Access Memory) is a type of volatile memory accessed by the processor.
 It stores the data currently in use.
+It enables quick access by the CPU, making processes smoother and faster.
+However, this memory is volatile — everything stored is erased when the computer is turned off.
+RAM typically ranges from 4GB to 64GB, depending on usage needs.

 The RAM’s particularities are: